-A (90 - 99%) The student participates with original ideas that show reflection on the material.
-The student comes to class prepared, takes the initiative in class activities, and shows a positive attitude.
-S/he is respectful with partners and teachers, offers help to partners and constantly seeks to improve her/his Chinese.
+А The student participates with original ideas that show reflection on the material.
+The student (90 - comes to class prepared, takes the initiative in class activities, and shows a positive attitude.
+S/he is respectful with partners and teachers, offers help to partners and constantly seeks to 99%) improve her/his Chinese.
 And/ or student has 0-3 absences. В The student participates voluntarily; however, s/he does not stand out in any way from other (80 - students in volume or quality of contributions, or does not show evidence of preparation.
-And/ 89%) or student has 0-3 absences.
-C The student attends class but studies/ participates the minimum required; She/he does not show (70 - interest in the class and only participates when asked or while doing group/pair work.
+And/ 89%) or student has 0-3 absences. С The student attends class but studies/ participates the minimum required; She/he does not show (70 - interest in the class and only participates when asked or while doing group/pair work.
 And/ or 79%) student has more than 3 absences.
-D - F (0 - 69%) The student does not participate because s/he is absent (mentally or physically) and does not develop rapport with the class.
+D - F The student does not participate because s/he is absent (mentally or physically) and does not develop rapport with the class.
 S/he is disrespectful or unenthusiastic.
-The student must be prodded to begin work, form groups, or participate.
-Student uses English excessively.
-And/ or student has more than 6 absences.
+The student must be (0 - prodded to begin work form groups or participate Student uses English excessively.
+And 69%) student has more than 6 absences.